counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 The adjudication layer treats off-chain state as divided into independent app instances, which are "instantiations" of Apps governed by the app definition.
 A channel with two chess different chess games ongoing has two different app instances.

-Three core concepts of the adjudication layer are **challenges**, **resolutions** and **interpreters**.
+Three core concepts of the adjudication layer are **challenges**, **outcomes** and **interpreters**.
 Challenges are the adjudication layer's mechanism to _learn the final state_ of an off-chain application.
-This final state is stored as a resolution.
-Interpreters use the resolution in order to _distribute state deposits_.
-As a concrete example, a challenge might be about the state of the board in a game of Tic-Tac-Toe, the resolution about who has won the game, and the interpreter produce the effect of sending 2 pre-committed ETH to the winner.
+This final state is stored as an outcome.
+Interpreters use the outcome in order to _distribute state deposits_.
+As a concrete example, a challenge might be about the state of the board in a game of Tic-Tac-Toe, the outcome about who has won the game, and the interpreter produce the effect of sending 2 pre-committed ETH to the winner.

 ## AppInstance and AppIdentity